yjyuwisely/yjyuportfolio/README.md

-<h1>Full Stack Developer Portfolio: Showcasing My Skills and Projects</h1>
+<h1>NLP AI Engineer Portfolio: Showcasing My Expertise and Projects</h1>
 <p align="justify">This is my first portfolio, which showcases my skills as a full stack developer.
 I developed this portfolio between March 31, 2023, and April 16, 2023 and updated it on May 14, 2013.</p>